ssshake/retro-computing-internet-resources/README.md

 ### [DreamPi](https://segaretro.org/DreamPi)
 [![](https://github.com/ssshake/retro-computing-internet-resources/raw/main/screenshots/dreampi.jpg)](https://segaretro.org/DreamPi)

-If you have a SEGA Dreamcast and whish to play Phantasy Star Online again you can with this project!
+If you have a SEGA Dreamcast and wish to play Phantasy Star Online again you can with this project!
 It turns a raspberry pi into a dial-up networking ISP.
 It lets you connect to other players over the internet through custom hosted game servers!

 ---